 Absurdly Sharp Blade: Ruby's scythe cuts cleanly through a fairly large tree and later is able to slice through the neck of a monster, roughly as thick as she is tall.
 Heck, in the Red trailer, she cuts a lot of wolves in half, some of them lengthwise!
 Played for Laughs in episode 9, when she accidentally cuts the curtain in their room in half while turning around, only to have it stitched back together a moment later.

-Adventure-Friendly World: It's called Remnant (and the continent is called Vytal) and it's filled with monsters, with only the rare beacons of civilization (the kingdoms of Vale, Vacuo, Mistral, and Atlas) and magic holding them back.
+Adventure-Friendly World: It's called Remnant, and it's filled with monsters, with only the rare beacons of civilization (the kingdoms of Vale, Vacuo, Mistral, and Atlas) and magic holding them back.
 The "points of light" setting is specifically namedropped.

 Aerith and Bob: Some of the names are: Lie Ren (surname first), Nora Valkyrie, Pyrrha Nikos, Ruby Rose, Yang Xiao Long (given name first), Jaune Arc, Cardin Winchester.
 And it's not like they come from the four corners of the world, Ren and Nora have been friends for years (exact number uncertain, probably since childhood, Nora just said "we've been friends for sooo long"), and Ruby and Yang were raised as sisters.
 The only relatively foreign character (not a native of Vale) is Pyrrha Nikos.

 Alien Sky: The phases of Remnant's moon has a shattering visual effect.
 The reason it seems to shatter and merge continually is because unlike our moon; it spins on its axis such that the same side isn't always facing Remnant.
 It spins, we see the whole side; it spins; we see the shattered side; and back again.

 All Animals Are Dogs: A more subtle case, where the giant snake makes a dog-like 'yelp' when Ren breaks off its fangs.
 Also, so far the only animal seen on-screen that is not a Grimm is a dog.